Lattice congruences, fans and Hopf algebras: Sub Hopf algebras

 In~\cite[Theorem 5.4]{Ag-So}, Aguiar and Sottile give a formula for $S_S$.
 This formula and Equation~(\ref{antipode}), along with Remark~\ref{compute}, allows computation of $S_Z$ for any $\Theta$. \end{remark}

 \begin{remark} \rm If $\K[S_\infty]$ is given the structure of a {\em combinatorial} Hopf algebra in the sense of~\cite{CHA}, then this structure can be pulled back to $\K[Z^\Theta_\infty]$.
 One defines a multiplicative character $\zeta_Z:=\zeta_S\circ c$, where $\zeta_S$ is the chosen multiplicative character of $\K[S_\infty]$, so that by definition $c$ is a morphism of combinatorial Hopf algebras.
-Since in particular $c$ is injective, the even and odd subalgebras of $\K[Z^\Theta_\infty]$ and $\K[S_\infty]$ are related by \cite[Proposition 5.8(f)]{CHA}. \end{remark}
+By \cite[Proposition 5.8(f)]{CHA}, since $c$ is injective, the odd (respectively even) subalgebra of $\K[Z^\Theta_\infty]$ is the image under $r$ of the odd (respectively even) subalgebra of $\K[S_\infty]$. \end{remark}